surajmandal99/weather_app/README.md

-# Awesome Ui for the weather app made for Android .
+# Awesome Ui for the weather app made with flutter >